heyitzrizki/final-project-ds49-group3/README.md

-# Final Project DS49 – Group 3
+# Predicting Delivery Subtotals Using Real-Time Operational Signals - Final Project DS49 – Group 3
 This project aims to predict the Subtotal from the Porter Delivery Time Estimation dataset using an end-to-end machine learning pipeline, covering EDA, preprocessing, model training, evaluation, and deployment with Streamlit.

 ## Members: